40343450/SEMCourseworkGroupB/use_cases/use_case7.md

 ## Success End Condition

-A report is available for user to view.
+A report of all the cities in the world organised by largest population to smallest is available for user to view.

 ## Failed End Condition

-No report is produced.
+No report of all the cities in the world organised by largest population to smallest is produced.

 ## Primary Actor